Faculty and Staff Directory

 City of Public Memory: Public Memory and Public Space in Chicago with Patricia Mooney-Melvin, forthcoming

-Chicago’s Civil War with Eileen M. McMahon (Ohio University Press, forthcoming)
+Civil War Chicago: Eyewitness to History with Eileen M. McMahon (Ohio University Press, 2014)

 Blackbird's Song: Andrew J. Blackbird and the Odawa People(Michigan State University Press, 2012)